 Here, Martin Edwards, author of the first book about the Detection Club, investigates…

 The Detection Club was founded in 1930 by Anthony Berkeley Cox, a gifted but deeply troubled man who wrote detective novels under the name Anthony Berkeley.
 Two years earlier, Berkeley had begun hosting a series of dinners for leading crime writers.
-For him, Christie and Dorothy L Sayers – author of Whose Body (1923) and The Five Red Herrings (1931) – the club offered a unique opportunity to get together with like-minded colleagues, and escape, if only for a few hours, their traumatic private lives.
+For him, Agatha Christie and Dorothy L Sayers – author of Whose Body (1923) and The Five Red Herrings (1931) – the club offered a unique opportunity to get together with like-minded colleagues, and escape, if only for a few hours, their traumatic private lives.

 Christie, Sayers and Berkeley were part of a new generation of young detective novelists who emerged after the First World War.
 Christie’s first book, The Mysterious Affair at Styles, was published in 1920, and introduced a Belgian war refugee called Hercule Poirot.